 # Auto-assign next available ID

-govctl new rfc "Feature Title"
+govctl rfc new "Feature Title"

 # Specify ID manually

-govctl new rfc "Feature Title" --id RFC-0010
+govctl rfc new "Feature Title" --id RFC-0010

 RFC Structure